Home Blog Page 128

 Advertisement - content continues below

-Tickets are priced on a sliding pay-what-you-can scale from $5 to $50 plus fees, and are available at the Capitol Theatre’s box office in person at 20 Queen Street (10 a.m. to 4 p.m.
-Tuesday through Saturday), by phone at 905-885-1071, or online at capitoltheatre.com.
+Tickets are $48 or $40 for those under 30 (pay what you can for preview night on June 14) and are available at the Capitol Theatre’s box office in person at 20 Queen Street (open 10 a.m. to 4 p.m.
+Tuesday through Saturday), by phone at 905-885-1071, or online at capitoltheatre.com, where you can also order tickets for the behind-the-scenes discussion between Crawford and Kempson on June 16.

-The presenting sponsor of A Year with Frog and Toad is Furby House Books in Port Hope.
+The presenting sponsor of Bed & Breakfast is Atelier on john in Port Hope.

 Advertisement - content continues below